ExpressLRS/Docs/docs/quick-start/getting-started.md

 ### What should I do first?

-So you got your ExpressLRS Hardware, be it a new Radio Handset with Internal ExpressLRS module, or an External ExpressLRS Module; and a set of ExpressLRS Receivers in a bundle or a Bind-and-Fly drone with the Receiver already wired up.
+So you got your ExpressLRS Hardware, be it a new Radio Handset with an Internal ExpressLRS module, or an External ExpressLRS Module; and a set of ExpressLRS Receivers in a bundle or a Bind-and-Fly drone with the Receiver already wired up.
 Where do you start?

 Here's our recommendation: